desoladuminu/Lita_Capstone_Project-Documentation/README.md

-# Lita_Capstone_Project-Documentation
+# lita_Capstone_Documentation

 # Sales and Customer Analysis for Retail Store

+# Project overview/projectoverview

 # Project Overview

-This Capstone project provides an analysis of sales performance and Customer behaviour for a retail stores subscription service.
-The goals are to uncover sales trends, identity top performing produtcs, explore customer segementation, and analyze subscription trends and cancellations. insights from this analysis guide data-driven decisions to improve sales strategies, customer rentention, and targeted marketing.
+This Capstone project provides an analysis of sales performance and Customer behaviour for a retail store's subscription service.
+The goals are to uncover sales trends, identity top-performing produtcs, explore customer segementation, analyze subscription trends, and cancellations. insights from this analysis guides data-driven decisions to improve sales strategies, customer rentention, and targeted marketing.

 # Objectives

-1. Sales Analysis: Identify top selling produtcs, revenue by region, and monthly sales trends.
+1. Sales Analysis: Identify top-selling produtcs, revenue by region, and monthly sales trends.
 - Determine the percentage contribution of each region and the top customers by revenue.

-2. Customer Segementation: Segment customers by subscription type , region, and revenue contribution.
+2. Customer Segementation: Segment customers by subscription type, region, and revenue contribution.
 -  Analyze Subscription duration, idfentify early cancellations. and examine active versus canceled subscriptions.

   #  Data Sources